SamsShow/pushindexer/packages/x402-sdk/README.md

 3. **SDK automatically**:
    - Detects the 402 response
    - Validates payment requirements
-   - Calls the public facilitator API to process payment
+   - **Calls the facilitator contract directly** (no serverless API needed!)
    - Creates payment proof with transaction hash
    - Retries your original request with payment proof
 4. **Server verifies payment** and returns the protected resource

-**You don't need to do anything** - it's all automatic! 🎉
+**The SDK calls the facilitator contract on-chain directly** - no intermediate API layer required! 🎉

 ---